-Recently, I appeared on the Dr. Oz TV show and shared my story of recovery with millions, and I have written articles about my experience that have been read by thousands on social media.
-This is a testament to the effectiveness of Genomind’s Genecept Assay®, a genetic test designed to help clinicians optimize treatment decisions for their patients with mental illness.
+Recently, I appeared on The Dr. Oz Show and shared my story of recovery with millions, and I have written articles about my experience that have been read by thousands on social media.
+This is a testament to the effectiveness of Genomind® Professional PGx Express™, a pharmacogenetic test designed to help clinicians personalize treatment plans for patients with mental health conditions.
 I believe the use of this test by my clinician saved my life.

 Shortly after my second round of ECT, my psychiatrist at the time informed me of the results of my genetic testing.
 As I told Dr. Oz, the test indicated that my brain may not be able to recycle an adequate amount of serotonin on its own.
 The doctor felt that the baseline in my brain without medication may actually be a depressed state.
 My doctor prescribed me medication that specifically targets my genetic variants, and I felt better within a matter of weeks.
 My suicidal ideations faded, and I could interact with people again.
 Of course, all my problems were not immediately solved, but I had the mental stability I needed to rebuild my life.

 A woman from Ohio messaged me because she fears for her son’s life.
 He has been suicidal for years.
 He tried some medications but felt that they were not helping him, so he stopped taking them without telling his doctor.
-They have run out of doctors to see in their small town, so she contacted me to find out how she could find a doctor who does the genetic testing.
+They have run out of doctors to see in their small town, so she contacted me to find out how she could find a clinician who offers the Genomind test.

 The primary lesson I have learned as I have opened up about my depression is that no one is immune to the effects of mental illness, and almost everyone is searching for answers.
 Every time I bring up my story in conversation, the other person always tells me that either he or she or a close loved one has suffered from mental illness and has not been totally satisfied with the treatment options.